Hit-Girl (comic book): Season One

-In Colombia
+Colombia

 In Hit-Girl, Vol. 1: In Colombia, or Hit-Girl vs. Colombia, Hit-Girl leaves New York behind to dispense justice to gangland country Colombia.
 After mother seeks Hit-Girl's help to avenge her child's murder, Hit-Girl blackmails Colombia's most notorious hitman into helping her kill every criminal in the country.

-In Canada
+Canada

 In Hit-Girl, Vol. 2: In Canada, or Hit-Girl vs. Canada, Hit-Girl ventures to snow-covered Canada to slaughter a corrupt Canadian government and crime syndicate, after accidentally massacring servicemen of the Mounties.

-In Rome
+Rome

 In Hit-Girl, Vol. 3: In Rome, or Hit-Girl vs. Rome, Hit-Girl is stranded in Rome while pursuing a thief, facing off against the supernatural forces of the crime boss nun overseeing the Vatican, who seeks out the golden skull of the Saint of Killers, which will allow her redemption to enter Heaven.

 Season Two

-In Hollywood
+Hollywood

 In February 2019, the series restarted under the title Hit-Girl: Season 2.
 The first issue featured the Kevin Smith storyline spoken about when the first series was first announced, Hit-Girl In Hollywood, also known as Hit-Girl vs. Hollywood and Hit-Girl: The Golden Rage of Hollywood (stylised as Hit-Girl in...
 The Golden Rage of Hollywood), a 'remake' of Smith's film Jay & Silent Bob Strike Back but starring Hit-Girl instead of Jay and Silent Bob.
 The plot revolves around Hit-Girl's infamy having grown to legendary proportions thanks to a bestseller book, which is about to be adapted into a movie, prompting Hit-Girl to go to Hollywood and settle the matter her style.
 However, as she soon discovers, the movie is not going to be the only copy of her life's story.

-In Hong Kong
+Hong Kong

 In Hit-Girl, Vol. 5: In Hong Kong, or Hit-Girl vs. Hong Kong, Hit-Girl ventures to Hong Kong to dismantle the Liu Triad, the criminal organisation in charge of Southeast Asia. after murdering leader Boss Liu, Mindy learns he had been an innocent puppet for his little sister, the actual ruler of the criminal underworld, finding she may have met her match in capacity for cruelty.

-In India
+India

 In Hit-Girl, Vol. 6: In India, or Hit-Girl vs. India, Hit-Girl travels to the desolate slums of India, slaughtering the masterminds behind the city's begging industry, facing Hijra assassins, and training other children to pick up in her stead once she leaves the country behind.